Polyethoxylated tallow amine: Mammalian health effects

 POEA is generally deemed safe for typical exposure to skin, though extended use of tallow products like POEA on skin may result in skin sensitivity.
 Depending on the route of exposure, concentrated POEA (e.g., 70% or higher) can cause mouth, skin, eye, and reproductive tissue irritation, though skin symptoms usually cease after 72 hours.
 Very large amounts consumed orally can produce gastrointestinal symptoms, possibly leading to death, but POEA generally does not affect other organs through this route of exposure.
 In mammals, POEA is not considered genotoxic and does not affect fetus development or reproduction.

-In studies examining the toxicity of POEA and other components in glyphosate formulations, POEA at concentrations in those formulations did not cause reproductive or endocrine effects in animal studies used to assess human toxicity, nor did components such as POEA cause mutations or tumor formation.
 A 2004 review said that with respect to glyphosate formulations, "experimental studies suggest that the toxicity of the surfactant, polyoxyethyleneamine (POEA), is greater than the toxicity of glyphosate alone and commercial formulations alone.
 There is insufficient evidence to conclude that glyphosate preparations containing POEA are more toxic than those containing alternative surfactants.
 Although surfactants probably contribute to the acute toxicity of glyphosate formulations, the weight of evidence is against surfactants potentiating the toxicity of glyphosate."
 A 2020 review found the risk from occupational exposure to POEA from applying herbicides is insignificant and "there are no significant human health issues associated with the use of POEA as a surfactant in formulations of glyphosate."